ElNonito/tp_webdev/epfbook/README.md

 It shows basic graphs made in c3js.
 The data to make the graph is non-related to the application.

+# /student/:id

+Shows the personnal page of a Student.
+Propose a form to modify student data.

 # /api/students

 Is an api endpoint to Retrieve students in the database via a GET request.